Those Once Loyal: Lyrics

 The Guards Memorial in St. James's Park, London.
 The album cover is derived from a plaque found on the memorial.

 In line with Bolt Thrower's previous albums, the lyrics of Those Once Loyal discuss various aspects of war, ranging from its effects on individuals and groups, to honour, loyalty and camaraderie, which Willetts considered its "positive aspects".
 Despite the album's distinctly militaristic song titles and themes, Willetts and Ward have stated that the lyrics of Those Once Loyal are not intended to glorify war.
 Several critics and commentators have said that the album has a thematic focus on World War I, which the band had previously addressed on their fifth album ...For Victory (1994).
-In an 2005 interview with Metal Italia, Ward said that although the album does not have a specific concept, there were "eras or battles that inspired Karl more than others", including World War I. Similarly, Joseph Schafer of Invisible Oranges wrote that although its songs "center on World War I, [they] could be applied to any modern industrialized war."
+In a 2005 interview with Metal Italia, Ward said that although the album does not have a specific concept, there were "eras or battles that inspired Karl more than others", including World War I. Similarly, Joseph Schafer of Invisible Oranges wrote that although its songs "center on World War I, [they] could be applied to any modern industrialized war."